People Panel Contribution

 The influence of the service users and carers can be found in a number of different aspects of training.
 Since its inception in 2008, the People Panel have been involved with a number of important initiatives and developments.
 These can be summarised as follows:

 Service users and carer colleagues together with course staff are involved with interviewing and selecting candidates who apply to our programme.
 A People Panel representative attends Selection Sub Committee meetings and is actively involved in selection procedural matters.
-Candidates complete a written task as part of our selection process and a member of the People Panel marks this task.

 The programme is committed to involving service users and carers in teaching throughout the three years of training.
 The input of service users/carers with teaching sessions is an important way for trainees to gain insights into what it is like to experience psychological distress and how Clinical Psychologists and services are best placed to help.
 These sessions are very much valued by trainees and trainee feedback is consistently high.
 Service user/carer teaching involvement spans a number of different specialisms from older adults, adult mental health, child and adolescent services, health psychology and child and adult intellectual disability.